vuestorefront/vue-storefront/packages/core/docs/general/where-to-start.md

 [[toc]]

+[comment]: <> (## Considering using Vue Storefront)

 [comment]: <> (## Developer creating a shop)

 ## Integrator

-All integrations created and maintained by the Core Team and our partners you can found on the [Integrations](../integrations/) page.

-If you didn't find the integration you were looking for, you can create your own.
+If you are using a custom backend or want to use platforms or technologies not listed on our [Integrations](../integrations/) page, you likely need to create an integration.

+Vue Storefront integrates with a wide range of technologies and each has its own needs, so there is no generic tutorial for all of them.

-Depending on the kind of integrations you want to build, you should familiarize yourself with **Building Integration** section.
+However, depending on the kind of integrations you want to build, you should familiarize yourself with **Building Integration** section.
 Especially integration guide for [eCommerce](../integrate/integration-guide.html) and [CMS](../integrate/cms.html) platforms.

 **eCommerce** section will guide you through:
 - [introduction](../integrate/integration-guide.html#introduction)